Simon of HMS Amethyst, a real feline hero: find out more in the Featured Feline para at the foot of the page PnF Famous Felines banner

 Tributes to Simon

-a selection sent in by his fans as his fame spread
+A selection of tributes sent in by his fans as his fame spread

 Lt Cdr Ian Griffiths, his Career and his Cats